Urinary Incontinence Therapy

 - BTL Emsella is a non-invasive treatment for incontinence—patients remain fully clothed.

-- This modality utilizes High-Intensity Focused Electromagnetic technology (HIFEM®) to cause deep pelvic floor muscles stimulation and restoration of the neuromuscular control.
+- This modality utilizes High-Intensity Focused Electromagnetic technology (HIFEM®) to cause deep pelvic floor muscles stimulation and restoration of neuromuscular control.

 - A typical plan of 6 treatments schedules two a week for three weeks.